xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures23.md

       SORT doc.values DESC
       RETURN doc

-Previous versions of ArangoDB did not use the index because of the descending (`DESC`) sort.
+Previous versions of AvocadoDB did not use the index because of the descending (`DESC`) sort.

 Additionally, the new AQL optimizer can use an index for sorting now even if the AQL query does not contain a `FILTER` statement.
-This optimization was not available in previous versions of ArangoDB.
+This optimization was not available in previous versions of AvocadoDB.

 ### Added basic support for handling binary data in Foxx